Pluggable Neural Machine Translation Models via Memory-augmented Adapters: Approach

 where $\mathbf{O}$ is the adapter output, which has the same shape as the anchor $\mathbf{A}$. $\mathbf{W}_1 \in \mathbb{R}^{2d \times d}$ and $\mathbf{W}_2 \in \mathbb{R}^{d \times 1}$. $\lambda$ is the learned interpolation ratio.

-\paragraph{Adapter Integration} We apply the memory-augmented adapter to the self- and cross-attention modules in the decoder, since these two types of components are important for target-side language modeling and source-side information utilization, respectively.
+\paragraph{Adapter Integration} We apply the memory-augmented adapter to the self- and cross-attention modules in the decoder, since these two components are important for target-side language modeling and source-side information utilization.
 At the $i$-th decoder layer, we use the self-attention output $\mathbf{S}^{(i)}$ as queries to read the target-side memory:

 where $\mathrm{memadapt}(\mathbf{A}, \mathbf{Q}, \mathbf{K}, \mathbf{V})$ denotes the memory-augmented adapter. $\mathbf{M}_t^{(i)} \in \mathbb{R}^{N_t^{(i)} \times d}$ represents the target-side memory, where $N_t^{(i)}$ denotes the number of items in $\mathbf{M}_t^{(i)}$.
 The adapter output $\mathbf{O}_1$ is then provided to the layer normalization module: